splunk/splunk-operator/docs/PremiumApps.md

                 splunkdConnectionTimeout: 300
 ```

-### Example YAML
+### Example YAMLs

+In the following examples, you can find the YAML files for installing ES in a Splunk Standalone, Splunk SHC, and Indexer Cluster.

 #### Install ES on a standalone splunk deployment

+#### Install ES on a standalone splunk deployment with sslEnablement=ignore

-Here is an example of a standalone CR with the spec(scope=premiumApps, type=EnterpriseSecurity, sslEnablement=ignore)
+Here is an example of a standalone CR with the `sslEnablement=ignore`

-Assuming the ES app tarball exists in an s3 bucket folder named "es_app" under the parent folder "security-team-apps" in your s3 bucket
+Assumption: the ES app tarball exists in an s3 bucket folder named "es_app" under the parent folder "security-team-apps" in your s3 bucket.

 ```yaml
 apiVersion: enterprise.splunk.com/v4